 At the Attachment Healing Center, we understand attachment issues in children, and are sensitive to how relationship attachment issues can affect your family.
 We can help.

 We are experienced, compassionate, and knowledgeable—and if you are in or near Albuquerque, you should contact us today.

 Call The Attachment Healing Center Today,

-Proudly serving Bernalillo County, Sandoval County, Valencia County, the East Mountains, Santa Fe, and Las Cruces.
-Our HeadStart program is offered in Valencia County, the cities of Grants, Gallup, and Socorro.
+Proudly serving Bernalillo County, Sandoval County, Valencia County, and the East Mountains.
+Our HeadStart program is offered in Valencia County.
 We train and support the Jicarilla Apache Nation in Dulce.